Meelis Zaia: Early life

 A native of Baghdad, Meelis Zaia was ordained a priest of the Church in 1982 in California.
 He was appointed Bishop, being given the title of Mar, of the Church's diocese of Australia and New Zealand in 1984 and arrived to take up that position in March 1985, which he held until 2009 when he was elevated to Metropolitan of Australia, New Zealand and Lebanon.
 He is a fluent speaker of his native language Suret, and as well as Arabic and English.

-Diocese
+Archdiocese of Australia, New Zealand and Lebanon

-Mar Meelis's diocese includes all of Australia, including Sydney and Melbourne, New Zealand and Lebanon.
+Mar Meelis's archdiocese includes all of Australia, including Sydney and Melbourne, New Zealand and Lebanon.
 Presently, there are about 19,000 registered adult members who contribute financially to the Church, and about 4,500 registered non-paying members under the age of 18 years.
 Of the adult members there are approximately 13,000 in Sydney/New South Wales, 3,500 in Victoria, and 2,500 in New Zealand.
-The Assyrian community also includes about 6,000 people who are not members of the diocese.
+The Assyrian community also includes about 6,000 people who are not members of the archdiocese.
 After the passing of Mar Narsai De Baz in February 2010, Mar Meelis was given additional responsibility of the Archdiocese of Lebanon, which was added to his title.